Skip to main content

 Butanol is toxic and should not be consumed orally.
 Inhaling fumes can be toxic.
 Prolonged, excessive exposure to vapors over 24 hours may cause serious adverse effects, and may lead to death.
 It may be irritating to the eyes or skin.
 In animal studies, birth defects have been noted when exposed to high concentrations of butyl alcohol which also caused serious adverse effects to the mother.
 There is no data to suggest butyl alcohol leads to damage of the DNA or causes cancer.[1]

-List of medications using Butyl Alcohol
+Some examples of medications containing Butyl Alcohol

 References